calq-framework/flow/README.md

 | Non-breaking change (added member / IL change) | Patch | `0.1.0` → `0.1.1` |
 | Major version | Manual only | Edit `<Version>` in `.csproj` |

-The higher version between the `.csproj` `<Version>` and the computed syntactic version always wins, ensuring idempotency and manual override support.
+The higher version between the `.csproj` `<Version>` and the computed syntactic version always prevails, ensuring idempotency and robust manual override support.

-### Project Discovery
+### Project Discovery & Test Association

-- Recursively scans for `*.*proj` files.
+- Recursively maps `*.*proj` files.
 - Excludes projects matching `*Test*`, `*Example*`, `*Sample*` (and identically named directories).
-- Ignores nested projects (a project inside another project's directory tree).
+- Ignores nested projects.

-### Test Project Association

-For each discovered library project, Calq Flow searches upward from the project directory for files matching `{ProjectName}Test*.*proj`, bounded by the Git repository root.
+- **Test Enforcement:** For each library project, Calq Flow automatically searches upward for `{ProjectName}Test*.*proj` files and strictly enforces test passes before authorizing a publish.

-### Syntactic Versioning (IL Comparison)
+### Syntactic Versioning (The Objective IL Diff)

-Assemblies are compared at the IL/metadata level using `System.Reflection.MetadataLoadContext`:
+Assemblies are analyzed at the binary level using `System.Reflection.MetadataLoadContext`:

 - **Breaking:** Deleted member or modified attributes.
 - **Non-Breaking:** Added member or IL bytecode change.
 - Compiler-generated attributes (`AsyncStateMachine`, `NullableContext`, `Nullable`, `CompilerGenerated`, `IteratorStateMachine`) are filtered out to prevent false positives.
 - Falls back to byte-level comparison if no syntactic changes are found.

-### Shadow Copy
+### The "Shadow Copy" Fallback

-When the previous version's DLL can't be downloaded from NuGet, Calq Flow creates a temporary copy of the repository, checks out the base commit, and builds the old version there.
-The original working directory is never modified.
-The shadow copy is created at most once per publish run and cleaned up afterward.
+When the previous version's DLL cannot be retrieved from NuGet, Calq Flow relies on a highly resilient fallback mechanism.
+It automates standard developer file-operations (`cp` + `git checkout`) to provision a temporary workspace reflecting the repository's previous state, compiling the baseline DLLs in isolation.

+This deterministic approach guarantees the pipeline never fails due to an unreachable package registry.
+The primary working directory is never mutated.
+The shadow workspace is generated at most once per publish cycle and is automatically purged upon completion.

 ### Tagging & Branching

-- Creates a global tag `{prefix}{version}` (e.g., `v0.2.0`).
+- Provisions a global tag `{prefix}{version}` (e.g., `v0.2.0`).
 - Force-updates a rolling branch pointer (default `latest`) to the release commit.
 Disable by passing `--rolling-branch ""`.

 ---

 ## Building C# GitHub Actions

-Calq Flow is itself a C# GitHub Action.
-You can reuse its `action.yaml` and workflows to turn any .NET console app into a GitHub Action.
+Calq Flow is internally architected as a C# GitHub Action.
+You can leverage its `action.yaml` and workflows to transform any strongly-typed .NET console application into a GitHub Action, eliminating the reliance on difficult-to-maintain bash and YAML configurations.

 ### Steps